runlikeforrestgump/emacs/README.md

   <dd>Display help for debugging Emacs.</dd>
 </dl>

-Note that modes correspond to commands, so if you want to read the documentation for a mode, just look up its documentantation by its command.
+Note that modes correspond to commands, so if you want to read the documentation for a mode, just look up its documentantation by its command name.

 <code>C-h c</code>, <code>C-h k</code>, and <code>C-h K</code> work for any sort of key sequences, including function keys, menus, and mouse events; for example, after <code>C-h k</code>, you can select a menu item from the menu bar, to view the documentation string of the command it runs.

 In a help buffer, you can use <code>&lt;SPC&gt;</code> to scroll forward and <code>&lt;DEL&gt;</code> to scroll backward.
 When a function name, variable name, or face name appears in the documentation in the help buffer, it is normally an underlined hyperlink.
 To view the associated documentation, move point there and type <code>&lt;RET&gt;</code>, or click on the hyperlink.
-Doing so replaces the contents of the help buffer; to retrace your steps, type <code>C-c C-b</code> (<code>M-x help-go-back</code>) to navigate back to where you came from.
+Doing so replaces the contents of the help buffer; to retrace your steps, type <code>C-c C-b</code> (<code>M-x help-go-back</code>).
 A help buffer can also contain hyperlinks to Info manuals, source code definitions, and URLs (Web pages).
 The first two are opened in Emacs, and the third using a Web browser via the browse-url command.
-To move to the next hyperlink, use <code>&lt;TAB&gt;</code>.
+To move to the next hyperlink in a help buffer, use <code>&lt;TAB&gt;</code>.
 To move to the previous hyperlink, use <code>S-&lt;TAB&gt;</code>. <code>&lt;TAB&gt;</code> and <code>S-&lt;TAB&gt;</code> act cyclically, so if you're on the last hyperlink, <code>&lt;TAB&gt;</code> moves to the first hyperlink; if you're on the first hyperlink, <code>S-&lt;TAB&gt;</code> moves to the last hyperlink.
-If a variable, function, or face name isn't hyperlinked, you can still views its documentation by typing <code>C-c C-c</code> (<code>M-x help-follow-symbol</code>).
+If a variable, function, or face name isn't hyperlinked, you can still views its documentation by moving point to the symbol and then typing <code>C-c C-c</code> (<code>M-x help-follow-symbol</code>).
 To exit a help buffer, press <code>q</code>.

 A list of Emacs mailing lists is available here: https://savannah.gnu.org/mail/?group=emacs (help-gnu-emacs@gnu.org or help-emacs-windows@gnu.org are probably the ones you want (if you're looking for help)).
 You can search the mailing lists at https://lists.gnu.org/archive/html/help-gnu-emacs/ or https://lists.gnu.org/archive/html/help-emacs-windows/.